Keila-Camarillo/zillow_project/README.md

 # Zillow Property Value Prediction

 # Project Description
 This project aims to analyze the Zillow dataset, a real estate marketplace dataset, to discover the drivers of property value for single-family properties.
-The project's goal is to develop a machine learning model that can predict the property value based on these drivers.
-By understanding the contributing elements to property value, we can gain valuable insights into the real estate market.

 # Project Goal

-* Discover drivers of churn in the telco dataset
+* Discover drivers of property value in the Zillow dataset.
-* Use drivers to develop a machine learning model to classify customers with the probablity of churning or not churning
+* Use drivers to develop a machine learning model to predict the property value for a single family property.
-* Churn is defined as a customer who left within the last month.
+* Property value is defined as an estimated value for a property.
-* This information could be used to further our understanding of which elements contribute to a customer churning.
+* This information could be used to further our understanding of which elements contribute to the value of a property.

 # Initial Thoughts

-The initial hypothesis for this project is that certain factors such as 'area', 'bathrooms', 'year', 'pool', 'bedroom', 'fips', and 'year' may be significant drivers of property value.
+The initial hypothesis for this project is that certain factors such as 'area', 'bathrooms', 'year', 'pool', 'bedroom', 'two_bed', 'one_bath','fips', and 'year' may be significant drivers of property value.

 # The Plan